 - Productivity – How long does it take to complete the main tasks?
 How does it compare with the previous solution (if any)?

 - Enjoyment – Do users enjoy using the solution?
 Is it the same for all groups of users e.g., managers and end-users?

 - Support requests – How many email requests or support phone calls are being generated?
 Does it vary by user groups?

 - Feature requests – How many features are being requested?
 Are there different needs by user groups?

 - Availability – Is the solution stable and available at all time?

 - Feature usage – Are there features that are not being used?
 Is the product being used in new / surprising ways?

 With the information you collect during the solution interviews and the information on how your clients are using your product, you should be able to tell to what degree you have reached product-market fit.

 Is your business model scalable?
 Is it repeatable?

 Don’t lie.
-Be honest.
-Scaling a business without Product-Market fit leads to spectacular failures (usually involving a lot of venture capital).
+You have to be honest with yourself.
+Scaling a business without product-market fit leads to spectacular failures (usually involving a lot of venture capital).

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »